 The Foundation also purchased, with utilization of an unrestricted donation from the estate of Anna May Hamilton and investment income, the CommunityCare Mobile which will assist the Hospital in providing health-related screenings and education to the people of north central Indiana.

 …helping uninsured patients get treatment and support they can’t afford.

 Approximately 150 patients received assistance for prescriptions, cab rides and other needs through the patient assistance funds at the Foundation.

 …helping hospital employees obtain critical certifications and education support.

-33 employees received training, certifications or attended conferences this past year for approximately $28,000 through the Robert F. Miller Continuing Education Grant.
+35 employees received training through certifications this past year for approximately $29,000 through the Robert F. Miller Continuing Education Grant.

 The Foundation focuses on three areas of giving:

 - Equipment purchases

 As you look at our success stories, you'll see specific examples of each of these three areas in action.
 You'll see your gifts at work building a better community.